kwebio/kweb-core/docs/src/faq.md

 {{#include ../../src/main/kotlin/kweb/plugins/FaviconPlugin.kt:favicon}}
 ```

-If you don't provide a FaviconPlugin and KwebConfiguration.handleFavicon is true, Kweb will
+If you don't provide a FaviconPlugin of some kind and KwebConfiguration.handleFavicon is true,
-automatically use FaviconPlugin.notFound(), which will return a 404 response for any favicon
+Kweb will automatically use FaviconPlugin.notFound(), which will return a 404 response for
-requests.
+any favicon requests.

 If you need to handle favicon requests yourself, you can set KwebConfiguration.handleFavicon
-to false and add your own handler for favicon requests.
+to false.

 ## How do I enable auto-reloading?